bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-04-devloper-portal.md

 ## Create an app profile

-Creating an app also creates an app API account.
-To learn more about app API accounts, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#app-api-accounts).
+Creating an app also creates an app-level API account.
+To learn more about app-level API accounts, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#app-api-accounts).
 To create an app, do the following:

 <!-- theme: info -->
 > #### Information optional